 - 1. Identifying provider FWA by reviewing for: - a.
 Patterns of self referral; - b.
 Improper coding (upcoding and unbundling); - c.
-Billing for services never rendered;
+Billing for services never rendered; - d.

-- d.
 Billing non-covered services as covered services; - e.
-Unqualified providers billing for services; or - f.
-Billing for medically unnecessary services. - 2.
+Unqualified providers billing for services; - f.
+Billing for medically unnecessary services; or - g.
+Billing for services with a date of service beyond an enrollee's date of death. - 2.
 Identifying beneficiary FWA by reviewing for: - a.
 Overutilization of services, including inappropriate emergency care; or - b.
-Card-sharing,
+Card-sharing.